-Scoring under this RFP shall be based on a total of 87 points.
-The minimum score to be considered for award is specified below.

-Offeror(s) must score a minimum of 22 points in CATEGORY 1: GENERAL PROPOSAL NARRATIVE to be considered for award.
+Scoring under this RFP shall be based on a total of 100 points.
+Offerors must score a minimum of 70 points to be considered for award.
+Proposals that score less than 70 points will be rejected and shall not be considered for award.